jdh8/wbridge5.book/overcall/suit/README.md

 advancer corrects to the assumed minor if they have not enough stoppers to play 3NT.

-The 4-level cue bids
+The 4-level cuebids
 --------------------
-The 4-level cue bids are blockbuster takeouts, showing 20+ points and 4+ cards in every nonadverse suit.
-What a cunning way to use 4-level cue bids!
+The 4-level cuebids are blockbuster takeouts, showing 20+ points and 4+ cards in every nonadverse suit.
+What a cunning way to use 4-level cuebids!